 The decision to submit this program was based on many months of discussions with work groups and participation by the public.
 It began with discussions with the Texas representatives for NRDA & NFWF to identify programs/projects for FPL 3b.
 This identified list was shared with the two workgroups (State & Federal and NGOs) established for Bucket 2 planning purposes, for their review and comment.
 County judges in the coastal area also were given the opportunity to identify potential programs/projects for their areas.
-Using the information compiled as part of this process, a list of 23 projects were posted for public comment on the Texas RESTORE website.
+Using the information compiled as part of this process, a list of 23 projects was posted for public comment on the Texas RESTORE website.
 In addition, two public hearings were held in coastal cities.
-In reviewing the comments received, the timing to move forward with proposals, and in discussions with the Texas Governor's staff, it was determined that program rather than project specific proposals would be submitted.
+In reviewing the comments received, the timing to move forward with proposals, and in discussions with the Texas Governor's staff, it was determined that the program rather than project specific proposals would be submitted.
 The development of the program proposals was done to ensure that projects posted for public comment could be considered in at least one of the program submissions.
-Much of the work has already been done to identify projects that could be funded within this program submission.
-The process to select FPL 3b grant recipients will include the requirement that projects will have to already been vetted by this process or through other public processes such as the GLO's Coastal Resiliency Master Plan, or NRDA & NFWF related activities.
-The criteria to select the specific projects would include, but not limited to, the following: addresses issues presented in the program proposal; amounts of funds available for the program; readiness; leveraging opportunities; scalability; risk/benefit ratio; and distribution of funds across the Texas coastline.
+Much of the work has already been done to identify projects that could be funded within this program.
+The process to select FPL 3b grant subrecipients will include the requirement that projects will have to already be vetted by this process or through other public processes such as the GLO's Coastal Resiliency Master Plan, NRDA or NFWF related activities.
+The criteria to select the specific projects will include, but are not limited to, the following: addresses issues presented in the program activity description; amount of funds available for the program; readiness; leveraging opportunities; scalability; risk/benefit ratio; and distribution of funds across the Texas coastline.
 Notification of the projects selected to receive grant funds will be posted on the Texas RESTORE website.
-This overall process, parts already completed and others to be completed after the program has been approved for FPL 3b funds, will ensure that the ultimate selection of projects for this program are not only consistent with the RESTORE Planning Framework document, but also reflect the ideas that were discussed by the work groups, the elected officials, the public and the Office of the Governor.
+This overall process, including parts already completed and others to be completed during program planning and implementation, will ensure that the ultimate selection of projects for this program are not only consistent with the RESTORE Planning Framework document, but also reflect the ideas that were discussed by the work groups, the elected officials, the public and the Office of the Governor.